grant-freeman/weather/README.md

 # weather

 This is a simple command-line weather tool.
-Currently, it only generates weather for Ruston, Louisiana.
-I am planning to make it a fully functional tool.
+Can look up current temperature and humidity for a given city.